basilisk-explorers/ground-rules/README.md

 * We are collectively and individually committed to safety and inclusivity.
 * We have zero tolerance for abuse, harassment, or discrimination.
 * We respect people’s boundaries and identities.
-* We refrain from using language that can be considered sexist, racist, homophobic, transphobic, ableist, classist, etc. - this includes (but is not limited to) various slurs.
+* We don't use language that could be considered: sexist, racist, homophobic, transphobic, ableist, classist, etc. - this includes (but is not limited to) various slurs.
 * We avoid using offensive topics as a form of humour.